the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-containers.md

 (rr-renv-containers-podman)=
 ## Podman

-[Podman](https://podman.io/) is an open-source container engine that can be seen as a compelling alternative to Docker.
+[Podman](https://podman.io/) is an open-source container engine that can be seen as a meaningful alternative to Docker.
 In fact, Podman provides a Docker-compatible command-line interface.
 For most use cases, a user familiar with Docker can simply alias the Docker command to Podman (`alias docker=podman`) and carry on as normal.
 Podman includes a [full set of tools](https://docs.podman.io/en/latest/Commands.html) to create, run, manage, and share containers.